 How did you become a NASA citizen scientist?

-I read about the work of Dr. Andrew Westphal at the University of California, Berkeley on the Stardust@Home project and decided to get involved.
-Apparently this made me a "NASA citizen scientist" by default, but I'm proud to be considered as such.
+I read about the work of Dr. Andrew Westphal at the University of California, Berkeley, on the Stardust@Home project and decided to get involved.
+Apparently, this made me a "NASA citizen scientist" by default, and I'm proud to be considered as such.